Reactions from India and the Indian diaspora to Slumdog Millionaire: Reception from filmmakers and actors

 In an interview after the Oscars, actor and filmmaker Aamir Khan stated that he did not "see Slumdog ... as an Indian film.
 I think it is a film about India like Gandhi (that) was made by Sir Richard Attenborough.
 Similarly, Slumdog... is about India but it is not an Indian film."
 However, in another interview, he did praise India's Oscar-winning Resul Pookutty in the interview as well as India's Oscar-winners A. R. Rahman and Gulzar in his personal blog.
 Director Deepa Mehta also noted in an interview that while Slumdog Millionaire's Oscar win was, "good for the team, the film is an OK one...it's more a Western than Indian film."

-Shah Rukh Khan, who was the film's producers' first choice of actor to play game show host Prem Kumar, defended the film, stating "I think it's really nice that it will open doors for people to understand that there is a lot of visual appeal to India.
+Shah Rukh Khan, who was the film's producers' first choice of actor to play game show host Prem Kumar but turned down the role, defended the film, stating "I think it's really nice that it will open doors for people to understand that there is a lot of visual appeal to India.
 I hear a lot of people saying that India has been shown in bad light.
 But then my logic to everyone is that why is it that somebody comes from outside and makes a film like Gandhi and Slumdog...all we can say about it is that it is showing India in a poor light?"